trapcodeio/j2ht/readme.md

 The idea came when I stumbled upon this library [html-creator](https://www.npmjs.com/package/html-creator), and before then i have always wanted to **extend** html without using any template engine just some codes, and I ended up with a template engine lol.

-It may feel weird when you think about it but i find it kinda fun and hope you do.
+It may feel weird when you think about it but I find it kinda fun and hope you do too.

 ## Installation
 ### Npm